Multiphase curved boundary condition in lattice Boltzmann method

-The above simulations demonstrate that IBC, which is competent for complex boundaries in single-phase flows, cannot be directly used in multiphase flow simulations.
-After considering the nonideal effect and compensating the interpolating error, the present scheme keeps the mass conservation on both hydrophilic and hydrophobic flat substrates no matter the distance between the substrate and the horizontal lattice line.
+The above simulations demonstrate that IBC, which is competent for treating complex boundaries in the simulations of single-phase flows, cannot be directly applied in multiphase flow environments.
+After considering the nonideal effect and compensating for the interpolating error, the present scheme meets the mass conservation on both hydrophilic and hydrophobic flat substrates, no matter the distances between the substrate and the horizontal lattice line.